-The Amerindian Peoples Association (APA) is a non-governmental Indigenous Peoples organisation in Guyana.
+The Association of Padawong Amuk/Indigenous Peoples' Association (formerly the Amerindian Peoples Association) is a non-governmental Indigenous Peoples organisation in Guyana.
 It is primarily an advocacy organisation that seeks to promote and defend the rights of the Indigenous Peoples of Guyana.

 Membership of the APA is made up of Units throughout the country, currently amounting to close to eighty such units.
 The Association is led by an Executive Committee comprising the President, Vice-President, Secretary, Treasurer, Assistant Secretary/Treasurer, thirteen regional representatives, a women’s representative and a youth representative.

 The APA has a central office in Georgetown which is staffed by persons from interior communities who carry out the daily functions of the organisation and who provide the link between what is happening in the communities and at the national and international levels.

 Goals and Objectives